 Main content

-Korean air bangs are the best way to lean into the wispy fringe trend in 2024.
-A pro stylist breaks down everything you need to know.
+Korean air bangs are the best way to lean into the wispy fringe trend.
+Ahead, a pro stylist breaks down everything you need to know.

 Everyone has their own reaction when they hear ‘bangs.’
-For some, it may conjure a memory of (accidentally) getting a blunt bowl cut bang that took a year to grow out.
-For others, it might be a flashback to a DIY quarantine chop.
+For some, it may conjure a memory of a blunt bowl cut bang that took years to finally grow out.
+For others, it may be a flashback to a DIY quarantine chop.
 Regardless, bangs have steadily increased in popularity over the past few years, and many of us have tried the look on for size at least once.

 Thanks to social media, wispy bangs are now the fringe du jour, with one style dominating in particular: Korean air bangs.
 The ultra-thin, minimalist style adds a layer of softness to your haircut without taking up too much real estate on your face.
-We asked hairstylist and L’Oréal Professionnel ambassador Sabrina Bias to tell us what makes Korean air bangs so desirable, what to ask for at the salon, and must-have styling tips.
-Here’s what we learned.
+We asked hairstylist and L’Oréal Professionnel ambassador Sabrina Bias to tell us what makes Korean air bangs so desirable and how to ask for them at the salon.
+She also gave us a few of her top styling tips.
+Keep scrolling to see what we learned.

 “Think ‘straight across bangs,’ but a lot more wispy and thin—that’s how you should describe it to your stylist,” says Bias.
 “Korean air bangs have been popular for years, maybe even decades in Korea, and it’s exciting to see them make their way to the mainstream American market.”